 The view out to the ocean is unobstructed and breathtaking:

-Depending on the time of day and crowd level, guests may find it necessary to reserve a cabana on the rear side of Serenity Bay, offering shade, seating, and even greater privacy:
+Depending on the time of day and crowd level, Guests may find it necessary to reserve a cabana on the rear side of Serenity Bay, offering shade, seating, and even greater privacy:

 Disney’s private island downsides

 All of the above enjoyment is included with a voyage on the Disney Cruise Line, whether it be on the new Disney Dream or Disney’s other cruise ships.
-But guests looking for more adventurous activities, such as riding jet skis, on glass-bottom boat, or swimming with stingrays, will quickly find that not everything is free.
+But Guests looking for more adventurous activities, such as riding jet skis, on a glass-bottom boat, or swimming with stingrays, will quickly find that not everything is free.

 The food at Castaway Cay is less than appealing.
 It’s great to kill a hungry appetite after swimming, but don’t expect an expertly prepared meal coming out of Cookie’s BBQ.
 It’s all quite edible, but certainly nothing special.

-Guests may also find Castaway Cay to be a bit phony in atmosphere.
+Guests may also find Castaway Cay to be a bit phony in the atmosphere.
 Yes, it’s a real island in the real Caribbean, and Disney gets authenticity points for that.
 But it still feels like a “Main Street USA” version of being on an island.
 That feeling of fantasy works well while in a theme park, purposely removed from the real world, but a cruise to the Caribbean ought to accentuate the real world rather than simulate it.

 Even with its shortcomings, Castaway Cay offers enough of a variety of entertainment and activities for most travelers to enjoy, though some will cost extra.
 Active types can walk, swim, play sports, ride water slides, snorkel, and even scuba dive.
 Those looking for rest can pull up a lounge chair and let their minds drift into the sounds of the sea.
-Less outdoorsy types may find themselves tired of the island after a mere couple hours, ready to head back on board.
+Less outdoorsy types may find themselves tired of the island after a mere couple of hours, ready to head back on board.
 On my next trip aboard a Disney cruise (whenever that may be), I’ll likely opt out of Castaway Cay in favor of further onboard exploration, having “been there, done that.”
 But first-timers will certainly get a kick out of a Disney-branded version of a peaceful Caribbean island.